PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 queries are co-located with that contract; statement emission remains outside this read-only graph-policy boundary.

+Generated CONCAT and adjacent Slice layout policy has a focused Torch-free owner in `pytorch_concat_policy.py`.
+It owns channel-first input expressions, static Slice/StridedSlice alias guards, channel-axis validation and recovery, and the decision to keep a Slice result channel-first across all indexed Concat consumers.
+ModelIR shape and expression access remain explicit callbacks, so the module neither mutates the graph nor owns statement emission.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter